XRPLF/XRPL-Standards/XLS-0073-disallow-frozen-trustline-receiving/README.md

 #### 2.1.2.
 Order Book and AMM
-In the payment engine, offers and AMM pools can be consumed in the path when cross-currency payment is involved, it will result in change of trustline balance.
-This proposal introduces behavior changes to how offers work, as they currently allow the receipt of funds on a frozen trustline.
-However, no changes are introduced for the AMM pool, as the AMM account already denies the receipt of funds if its trustlines are frozen by the issuer of the assets.
+In the payment engine, offers and AMM pools can be consumed in the path when a cross-currency payment is involved, resulting in a change to the trustline balance.
+This proposal introduces behavior changes to the order book and AMM steps when trustlines have been inbound-frozen.

 ##### 2.1.2.1.
 Order Book
 This proposal introduces a change to the order book step: __if the offer owner has been inbound-frozen on the trustline of the `TakerPays` token, the offer is considered to be _unfunded_ and the step fails.__

-##### 2.1.2.1.1.
-Example
+###### Example
 Let's take a look at an example where offer is involved in transfering the funds and compare how the result differs between the current and proposed behaviors.